 MEETINGS OF THE BOARD

-The Board of Directors held 7 meetings during 1996.
-The directors of the Corporation who attended fewer than 75% of the total number of meetings of the Board and the committees on which they served were Messrs.
-Clark and Wisehart.
+The Board of Directors held 4 meetings during 1997.
+None of the directors of the Corporation attended fewer than 75% of the total number of meetings of the Board and the committees on which they served.

 COMPENSATION OF DIRECTORS